GoogleCloudPlatform/pgadapter/README.md

     This option will inspect queries to look for native JDBC metadata queries and replace these with queries that are suppported by Cloud Spanner PostgreSQL databases.

--f <POSTGRESQL|SPANNER>
-  * The data result format coming back to the client from the proxy.
-By default, this is POSTGRESQL, but you can choose SPANNER format if you do not wish the data to be modified and the client used can handle it.
-This is generally only useful when using `psql`.

 -c <multi-statementcommand>
     Runs a single command before exiting.
 This command can be comprised of multiple